-- Primary heart tumors are difficult to diagnose because they are so rare.
-They may be suspected, though, in those who are having heart murmurs, arrhythmias, unexplained fevers or unexplained symptoms of heart failure.
+Primary heart tumors are difficult to diagnose because they are so rare.
+They may be suspected in those who have a heart murmur, arrhythmia, unexplained fever or unexplained symptoms of heart failure.

-- Secondary heart tumors are suspected when people who have cancer in other places in the body are exhibiting symptoms of heart disorders.
+Secondary heart tumors are suspected when people who have cancer in other places in the body exhibit symptoms of heart disorders.

-A single, small noncancerous primary heart tumor, including myxomas, can be surgically removed, usually resulting in a cure.
+- Surgery: A single, small noncancerous primary heart tumor, including a myxoma, can be surgically removed, usually resulting in a cure.

-If tumors in the pericardium cause fluid to accumulate around the heart, that fluid may be drained.
+- Fluid drainage: for tumors in the pericardium that cause fluid to accumulate around the heart.

 Heart Disease Secondary to Cancer Treatments

-Some chemotherapy regimens can also increase the risk of cardiomyopathy or heart attack.
-Some commonly used breast cancer drugs, Adriamycin and Herceptin, can sometimes cause weakening of the heart muscle.
+- Certain chemotherapy regimens may increase the risk of cardiomyopathy or heart attack.
+Some commonly used breast cancer drugs can sometimes cause weakening of the heart muscle.

-Cardiac amyloidosis may also affect the way electrical signals move through the heart, leading to arrhythmias.
-These abnormal rhythms may be treated with medications and a pacemaker.
+- The way electrical signals move through the heart can also be affected by cardiac amyloidosis, leading to arrhythmias, which may be treated with medication and a pacemaker.

-Eventually, however, the heart muscle fails.
+- Eventually, the heart muscle fails as a result of cardiac amyloidosis.
 Patients with this condition rarely live longer than one to two years.